2013 Wisconsin elections: State Assembly 98th district special election

-A special election was held concurrent with the regularly scheduled Spring election to fill the 98th district seat of the Wisconsin State Assembly.
+A special election was held concurrently with the regularly scheduled Spring election to fill the 98th district seat of the Wisconsin State Assembly.
 The seat was vacated by Republican Paul Farrow, who had been elected to the Wisconsin Senate in the 2012 general election.
 At the time of the special election, the 98th district was located in central Waukesha County, containing the city and village of Pewaukee, the village of Sussex, and the north side of the city of Waukesha.
 It was considered a safe Republican district.

 No Democrat registered to run for this seat in the special election.
 In the Spring primary, Republican Adam Neylon defeated Ed Baumann, Jeanne Tarantino, Matt Morzy, and Todd A. Greenwald, receiving 38.35% of the vote.
 He went on to win the special election without a formal opponent on the ballot.

 State Assembly 21st district special election

 A special election was held November 19, 2013, to fill the 21st district seat of the Wisconsin State Assembly.
 The seat was vacated by Republican Mark Honadel, who resigned for a private sector job.
 At the time of the special election, the 21st Assembly district was located in southeast Milwaukee County, including the cities of Oak Creek and South Milwaukee, and a small part of the city of Franklin.
 It was considered a moderately competitive Republican seat.

 In the October 22 Republican primary, Jessie Rodriguez defeated Chris Kujawa, Ken Gehl, Larry Gamble, and Jason Red Arnold, receiving 48% of the vote.
 She went on to defeat Democrat Elizabeth Coppola in the special election, receiving 56% of the vote.